h-2/hannes.hauswedell.net/content/post/2019/06/24 - firewall.md

 Take your time to look through the interface!
 I found some pretty cool things like automatic backup of the configuration to a nextcloud server!
 The entire config of the firewall rests in one file so it's really easy to setup a clean system from scratch.

 All-in-all I am very happy with the system.
-Even though my setup is non-trivial, with only selected outgoing traffic going through the VPN (based on rules), I never had to get my handy dirty on the command line – everything can be done through the Web-UI.
+Even though my setup is non-trivial, with only selected outgoing traffic going through the VPN (based on rules), I never had to get my hands dirty on the command line – everything can be done through the Web-UI.